Categories

 When adults buy a burger meal.
 Claim via Burger King app

-From Friday 27 March, if you order an adult burger meal via the Burger King app (available for free at the App Store or Google Play), a child can get a King Jr Meal for free (normally £3.99) until closing time on Monday 20 April.
+If you order an adult burger meal via the Burger King app (available for free at the App Store or Google Play), a child can get a King Jr Meal for free (normally £3.99) until closing time on Monday 20 April.

 To claim your free kids' meal, sign in to the Burger King app, go to the offers tab until you find the 'free kids King Jr Meal' offer.
 Select either 'add to order' and choose your nearest participating branch, or select 'use at restaurant' to redeem it at the kiosk, till, or through click & collect.